rsms/docker-images/emsdk/README.md

 Hello World
 ```

-Since the image comes with ninja, you can build a ninja project in an
+This image comes with ninja so that you can build ninja projects in an
-effective way by mounting your source directory at `/src` and invoking
-ninja:
+effective way:

 ```
 $ cd example